 Photographer George Azar and a militia fighter in Zaitouna Bay, Beirut, 1982.
 Photo by Michael Nelson

-I am a political anthropologist and a feminist writer, currently based at Brandeis University’s Crown Center for Middle East Studies.
-In my research, I examine why people migrate, and how migration mobilizes people under conditions of political violence and racial capitalism.
-I also work on sexual violence and war economies, primarily in Lebanon and Sudan.
+I am a political anthropologist, a feminist writer, and currently a Junior Research Fellow at Brandeis University’s Crown Center for Middle East Studies.
+I work in Lebanon and Sudan, where I examine why people migrate, and how migration mobilizes people under conditions of political violence and racial capitalism.
+My book based on this research, titled Mobilized: Labor and Political Mobilization Between Sudan and Lebanon, is forthcoming with Hau Books (University of Chicago Press)

 “What’s Sex Got To Do With It?
 Traffic and Protection in Lebanon’s Civil War”, International Journal of Middle East Studies, fall issue 2025